nim-lang/website/jekyll/_posts/2022-04-04-this-month-with-nim.md

 In this case I'm not saying that this is the only good solution, but I think this one is pretty neat (I've seen this also solved relatively cleanly with a table of function pointers).

-It also runs as a homebrew application Nintendo Switch, albeit magnitudes slower than on PC (where it doesn't reach fullspeed yet either).
+It also runs as a homebrew application Nintendo Switch, albeit magnitudes slower than on PC (where it doesn't reach full speed yet either).
 Though the JIT recompiler at the moment only targets x64.

 Many parts are still very much temporary, so if you decide to look at the source code, don't be scared when you see the `glReadPixels` 😄.
-At the moment my main focus is currently to optimise it far enough to reach atleast fullspeed otherwise implementing more hardware features and then testing them would just be just a slog.
+At the moment my main focus is currently to optimise it far enough to reach at least full speed, otherwise implementing more hardware features and then testing them would just be just a slog.